deltalicious/Yayay/README.md

 MAYYYBE I can get a little mean but I try to be kind to everyone

+I'm kinda slow at replying to whispers cuz I hardly notice them but that's who be fine

 i don't mind ppl taking inspo from my skins ¯⁠\⁠_⁠(⁠ツ⁠)⁠_⁠/⁠¯ if you actually copy me then credit would be appreciated

 <img width="2000" height="1109" alt="Untitled114_20260319080655" src="https://github.com/user-attachments/assets/8474b903-e768-4422-ad26-8d8a2c8c23fd" />